matrix-org/matrix-spec-proposals/proposals/2244-mass-redactions.md

-When a server accepts an `m.room.redaction` using the modified auth rules, it evaluates individually whether each target can be redacted under the existing auth rules.
+When a server accepts an `m.room.redaction` using the modified auth rules, it evaluates individually whether each target can be redacted under the existing room v5 auth rules.
 Servers MUST NOT include failing and unknown entries to clients.

 > Servers do not know whether redaction targets are authorized at the time they receive the `m.room.redaction` unless they are in possession of the target